nhhoang96/CoF-CoT/README.md

 # llm_nlu

+**NEW UPDATE**: Please create the key.txt file with your OPENAI KEY. query_to_lf.py will read the key from that file (one-line) before running ChatCompletion

 Put the evaluating file under ./gpt_output and change the variable file_name in cal_metric.py to run the evaluation

 # Additional Note (May 25th)